Scottish Income tax

-Will pension tax relief be affected?
+Is pension tax relief affected?

 Remember, to receive tax relief, your personal contributions are limited by the amount you earn that tax year.
 If you are a non-earner or earn less than £3,600, you can still pay in £2,880 which the government will top up to £3,600.
 Money held in a pension cannot normally be accessed until age 55 (57 from 2028), up to 25% tax-free and the rest taxed as income.